ayoubechara/NewsFuse/readme.md

 1. User Registration and Authentication:

    - Visit the frontend application URL (http://localhost:3000) in your web browser.
-   - Create a new account by clicking on the "Register" link and providing the required information.
+   - Create a new account by clicking on the "Create account" link and providing the required information.
    - After creating your account you will get redirected to a page to select your preferred sources.
    - After successful registration, log in using your credentials on the login page.